floross/tractr/README.md

 * Split and normalize form components
 * Use a global state management (promising one is [Recoil.js](https://recoiljs.org/))
 * -> Keep track of the filtered params accros the pages
+* Write beautiful error, loading and no users components